Kittycatangel/Iris-Classification/README.md

 ## Outcome

-We build a K- nearset neighbor model that can accurately predict with 97% of the time the type of the flower.
+We built a K- nearset neighbor model that can accurately predict with 97% of the time the type of the flower.

 Great, now let's go exploring in the nature.